 In contrast, soBGP [47] proposes use of a web-of-trust model for authenticating AS public keys and a hierarchical structure for verifying IP prefix ownership.
 While a web-of-trust model has strong proponents for authenticating user public keys within the technical PGP community, it is not clear if it is suitable for authenticating public keys of ASes which are identified by AS numbers strictly controlled by IANA; thus it is questionable if any entity other than IANA should be trusted for signing AS public key certificates.
 With respect to IP prefix ownership verification, soBGP makes use of a strictly hierarchical structure similar to that of S-BGP.
-Prefix delegation structures might be simplified in soBGP by using ASes instead of organizations as entities, however, it is not clear if there are difficulties in practice to do so since IP addresses are usually delegated to organizations not to ASes [2].
-We suggest that soBGP, like S-BGP, faces extreme difficulty in tracing changes of IP address ownership in a strict hierarchical way.
+Prefix delegation structures might be simplified in soBGP by using ASes instead of organizations as entities.
+One advantage is that it might be possible in theory to build the perfix delegation graph using only BGP announcements without considering prefix delegations between organizations.
+However, it is not clear if there will be difficulties to implement such prefix delegation structure in practice since IP addresses are usually delegated to organizations not to ASes [2].
+We suggest that soBGP, like S-BGP, also faces difficulty in tracing changes of IP address ownership in a strict hierarchical way.
 Thus, both S-BGP and soBGP have made architectural design choices which arguably lead to practical difficulties.